Zach Remillard

-Zachary Michael Remillard (born February 21, 1994) is an American professional baseball infielder for the Leones de Yucatán of the Mexican League.
+Zachary Michael Remillard (born February 21, 1994) is an American professional baseball infielder who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Chicago White Sox.

 Amateur career

 Remillard grew up in Cohoes, New York, and attended the La Salle Institute in Troy, New York.
 As a senior, he batted .406 with 12 doubles, four home runs, 19 RBI and 21 stolen bases and was named the Albany Times Union Player of the Year.
 Remillard was selected in 38th round by the Houston Astros in 2012 Major League Baseball draft, but opted not to sign with the team.

 Remillard attended Coastal Carolina University, where he played college baseball for the Coastal Carolina Chanticleers.
 He was a starter for four seasons.
 He tore his ulnar collateral ligament in his throwing elbow as a sophomore, but opted to play the rest of the season and wait until the summer to undergo Tommy John surgery.
 Remillard returned as a junior and hit .272 with six home runs, 12 doubles and 42 RBIs.
 Remillard led the Chanticleers with 19 home runs while batting .341 with 72 RBIs on the 2016 Coastal Carolina Chanticleers baseball team, which won the 2016 College World Series.